eatme-global/internal-documentation/docs/playbook/how-to-create-a-restaurant-menu.md

 ---
-title: How To Create A Restaurant Menu
+title: How To Create A POS Restaurant Menu
 ---
 # Introduction
 This document serves as a detailed guide for creating a new Restaurant Menu